-Welcome to Menlo Commons!
-Rarely available, your 1st floor home is in a very quiet, serene & private location.
-Tastefully remodeled with an upgraded kitchen & 2 full bath...
+Designed for active adults (one resident must be 55 years +), welcome to Menlo Commons!
+Rarely available, your 1st floor home is in a very quiet, serene & private locatio...

 Based on information from MLSListings MLS as of All data, including all measurements and calculations of area, is obtained from various sources and has not been, and will not be, verified by broker or MLS.
 All information should be independently reviewed and verified for accuracy.
 Properties may or may not be listed by the office/agent presenting the information.